angusdowling/whiski/README.md

 Currently under extreme beta.

 Notes:

-- seperating the webpage will work well so you have a layer purely for UI/UX
+<del>- seperating the webpage will work well so you have a layer purely for UI/UX</del>
 - a layer for modules, so a product item on a grid
 - write the templates with layer UI/UX
 - site works completely then you drop your blocks in